 Sundays, 1, 8, 15 & 22 August 2021 (11 am)

 “CREATE AND PLAY THE PUPPET – inspired by the puppetry tradition of Mali”

-Rod puppets and wearable puppets characteristic for the traditional puppet theatre of Mali will be the inspiration for children attending the workshop to create and play puppets of paper and cardboard.
-After assembling the elements which consitute basic shapes of puppet characters representing a women or a men, the children will have the task to design, draw and make tunics for puppets with colorful patterns using colage paper, threads, plastic bags and other materials.
-They will also design patterns and decorations for elephants, birds and other animal shapes they create during the workshop inspired by the original puppets.
+Based on the craft of puppetry from Mali, after assembling elements which constitute the basic shapes of a puppet characters, children will have the task to design, draw and make tunics for their puppets using collage paper, threads, plastic bags and other materials to create colourful patterns.
+They will also create designs and decorations for elephants, birds and other animals they create during the workshop inspired by the original puppets.

-Creative workshops for children organized as part of the Sunday at the MAA program take place in the ‘mini-altelier’ at the first floor of the Museum or in the garden; at the same time, for youth and all adult visitors a guided tour through the current exhibition Traditional Theatre Puppets оf Mali is organized in small gallery on the ground floor of the Museum.
+Creative workshops for children organized as part of the Sunday at the MAA program take place in the “small art studio” on the first floor of the Museum or in the garden (depending on weather conditions).
+A short guided tour through the exhibition precedes workshop activities.